-The Graduate Management Admission Test (GMAT) is a standardized assessment that helps business schools assess the qualifications of applicants for advanced study in business and management.
-Schools use the test as a predictor of academic performance in graduate level programs.
+These standardized assessments help assess the qualifications of applicants for advanced study; schools use the test as a predictor of academic performance in graduate level programs.
 Scores are valid for five years.

-GMAT scores are required of all applicants and must have been taken within the last five years of application to the MBA program.
+GMAT scores must have been taken within the last five years of application to the MBA program.
 Applicants to Penn State Behrend's MBA Program average a total GMAT score of 520.
 If you don't qualify for a GMAT waiver, we will determine your GMAT requirement using your GPA.

-Any applicant whose GPA is 3.0 or greater (cumulative or last 60 credits) or who have been in the professional workforce for a minimum of 8 years will be required to provide a minimum, total GMAT score of 450; this is the absolute minimum that we will accept for admission consideration.
+Any applicant whose GPA is 3.0 or greater (cumulative or last 60 credits) will be required to provide a minimum, total GMAT score of 450; this is the absolute minimum that we will accept for admission consideration.

 If your GPA was less than 3.0, you can determine your GMAT minimum requirement using the formula below.

 Take your GPA (cumulative or last 60 credits, whichever is higher) multiply it by 200, then subtract 1,050.
 The remaining number, rounded to the next highest tenth, is the minimum score that you are required to obtain, to be considered for the MBA program.

 MBA applicants must also satisfy the writing requirement by obtaining either a 4.0 on the GMAT Analytical Writing Assessment or by having obtained a B or better grade in an undergraduate English composition course.

-Register for your GMAT exam at the official GMAT Web site.
+Register for your exam at the official GMAT or GRE website.
 Appointments are very limited; arrangements should be made 4-6 weeks in advance of taking the exam.
-Local applicants can take the exam at Pearson Professional Centers, Edgewood Plaza, 3123 West 12th Street, Suite D, Erie, PA.
+Local applicants can take the GMAT exam at Pearson Professional Centers, Edgewood Plaza, 3123 West 12th Street, Suite D, Erie, PA.
 The GRE is administered at the Sylvan Learning Center, 7200 Peach Street, Suite 440 in the Summit Towne Centre.

 Numerous print resources and websites are available for GMAT/GRE preparation and some include free, online practice exams.